 We will have classes running on Saturday, September 12 and Sunday, September 13.
 The time slots are listed below:

 Saturday: 10 AM-12:30 PM, 1:30 PM-4 PM, 4:30-7 PM

 We are trying to make class as inexpensive as possible for everyone, so we are requiring that every class have 2 “scholarship slots” for students in need, as selected by the festival.
 These two slots will come out of the 15 students, so the number of paid students will max out at 13.

-We’ll be taking submissions through the end of February and will make final decisions by early April, and will get back to all submitters by then.
+We’ll be taking submissions through March 15 and will make final decisions by the end of April, and will get back to all submitters by then.